 The all-new Volvo XC40 is a premium compact SUV, a first for the Swedish car maker.
 Here's everything you need to know about the Volvo XC40.

 The all-new Volvo XC40 is the brand's first venture into the premium compact SUV class.
-The XC40 will benefit from advanced connectivity, entertainment and safety features; all deriving from Volvo's latest 60 and 90 series cars - the XC60, S90, V90 and XC90.
+The XC40 benefits from advanced connectivity, entertainment and safety features; all deriving from Volvo's latest 60 and 90 series cars - the XC60, S90, V90 and XC90.

-The XC40 will be powered by Volvo's Drive-E engines to keep running costs down and bring efficiency up, also offered in either front or all-wheel-drive with manual or an automatic gearbox.
+The XC40 is powered by Volvo's Drive-E engines to keep running costs down and bring efficiency up, also offered in either front or all-wheel-drive with manual or an automatic gearbox.